eduard-martinez/e-martinez.github.io/_pages/about.md

 My research interests involve macroeconomics and environmental economics.
 My research aims to provide helpful recommendations for carbon pricing and just energy transition policies.
 {: .text-justify}

 The first article in my thesis examines _the effect of carbon taxes on economic growth and employment_, emphasizing the role of the energy mix.
-In the second chapter, I analyze _structural change and energy efficiency in Latin American countries since 1990_, as well as the impact of carbon pricing policies on these variables.
+In the second chapter, I analyze _structural change and energy efficiency in Latin American countries, as well as the impact of carbon pricing policies on these variables.

 The final chapter of my thesis is part of a mentoring program with [GGGI](https://gggi.org/colombia-takes-significant-steps-towards-climate-action-with-the-launch-of-the-spar6c-program/); the study examines _how students' preferences for green jobs change in communities where oil fields have been closed_.
 {: .text-justify}